 Here are the stats for people looking for family and divorce law attorneys:

 Yes, these are monthly stats.
-How many of these people came to your website and became your law firm’s clients?
+How many clients came to your website and became your law firm’s clients?

 Start with a simple exercise.
 Look at competing firms in your area, as well as bigger national firms, by performing searches similar to the services you provide.

-When you google “best divorce lawyer” or “top family law counsel” for your metro, you’re going to see the same names come up over and over again.
-Which lawyers are showing in the Google Ads (the first 3 or 4 links on the page)?
+When you google “best family attorney” or “top divorce lawyer” for your metro, you’re going to see the same names come up over and over again.
+Which family law firms are showing in the Google Ads (the first 3 or 4 links on the page)?
 Which ones show up in the local map pack listings?
 And which ones show up in the organic results?
 (We’ll talk more about this in the next step.)

 Those are the firms who are getting in front of prospective clients where they’re looking.